SAP/project-fontus/README.md

 - **untainted**: An wrapper class is used to redirect all calls to the original classes.
 No taint calculation is performed!
 The taint is always "false"

 ## Abort types
-Currently there are four possibilities what can happen, if a tainted string reaches a sink:
+Currently, there are four possibilities what can happen, if a tainted string reaches a sink:

 - **exit**: Exits the application through System.exit(int).
 Beforehand the string is printed to stderr
 - **nothing**: Nothing happens if a tainted string reaches a sink
-- **stderr_logging**: Logs the tainted string to stderr as well as an stacktrace
+- **stderr_logging**: Logs the tainted string to stderr as well as a stacktrace
 - **json_logging**: Logs the tainted string to a JSON file in ``./fontus-results.json``

 ## Taintloss handler types
 - **stderr_logging**: Logs to stderr if a potentially taintlossy method is called
-- **file_logging**: Logs to file``./taintloss.log`` formatted in the same way we stderr_logging
+- **file_logging**: Logs to file``./taintloss.log`` formatted in the same way as stderr_logging
 - **statistics_logging**: Logs to the statistics MXBean in the format "Caller.method -> Taintloss.method: Hits"

 ## Inspect Bytecode of a class